visit-dav/visit/src/doc/dev_manual/SoftwareReliabilityEngineering.rst

 Scheduling and Load Balancing
 -----------------------------

-To balance the work load of SRE, the responsibilities of the **Primary** and **Backup** are rotated, round-robin among team members.
+To balance the workload of SRE, the responsibilities of the **Primary** and **Backup** are rotated, round-robin among team members.
 For example, on a team of eight developers, each would serve as **Primary** only one week in eight or 12.5% of their time.
 However, a number of factors complicate